grahamgower/pyslim/docs/tutorial.rst

 1. :meth:`recapitate` : The simulation has likely not reached demographic equilibrium - it has not *coalesced* entirely;
    recapitation uses coalescent simulation to provide a "prior history" for the initial generation of the simulation.

-1. :meth:`simplify` : For efficiency, subset the tree sequence to only the information relevant for those 1,000 individuals.
+2. :meth:`simplify` : For efficiency, subset the tree sequence to only the information relevant for those 1,000 individuals.
-   This needs to come *after* simplification.
+   This needs to come *after* recapitation.

 3. :meth:`mutate` : This adds neutral mutations on top of the tree sequence.